vasavamsi/Panaroma-stitching-using-Python/README.md

 # Executing the code:

+Create the folder named 'img_set_1' and place the images to be stitched in the folder.
+We experimented with 8 images.

 Step-1 : The root directory is to be maintained as seen and naming of the images and their folders to be followed in the same fashion.

 Step-2 : The Code is fixed for the set of 8 images, for different no. of images alter the range mentioned in the panaroma_stitching.py (commented in the code)